Detection of gravitational waves in circular particle accelerators II. Response analysis and parameter estimation using

 \section{Summary and Conclusion}

-In Sect.~\ref{intro}, we discuss previous studies on storage rings as GW detectors, highlighting what they missed, and explaining the novelty of our idea.
+In Sec.~\ref{intro}, we discuss previous studies on storage rings as GW detectors, highlighting what they missed, and explaining the novelty of our idea.
 We provide comparisons and analogies between an SRGO and other known GW detection techniques.
 We also discuss references that support our findings and throw light on potential ways for realizing an SRGO.
-In Sect.~\ref{review}, we provide a review of the theory behind an SRGO, and revise important formulae to display them in a better format.
-Sect.~\ref{models} describes the mathematical models and numerical procedures of our simulation code.
+In Sec.~\ref{review}, we provide a review of the theory behind an SRGO, and revise important formulae to display them in a better format.
+Sec.~\ref{models} describes the mathematical models and numerical procedures of our simulation code.

-In Sect.~\ref{signal_analysis}, we study the variation of the response signal with the experiment parameters, obtaining useful physical insights about how an SRGO works.
+In Sec.~\ref{signal_analysis}, we study the variation of the response signal with the experiment parameters, obtaining useful physical insights about how an SRGO works.
 Our results suggest that the response signal would be maximised by placing an SRGO at equatorial latitudes on Earth and by having long observation times.
-In Sect.~\ref{subsec_sensi}, we numerically obtain the SRGO sensitivity curve, which shows that an SRGO would be intrinsically sensitive to the mHz GW regime.
-The sensitivity curve also suggests that a minimum observation time (run time of the storage ring) of at least a few hours would be required for an SRGO experiment.
-In Sect.~\ref{obs_range}, we find that a typical SRGO may have maximum response signal amplitudes of up to $\sim 1$ps due to astrophysical mHz GW sources.
-Therefore, an SRGO should aim to have, at worse, similar effective noise levels to make a detection.
-At this level of noise (or better), an SRGO could potentially detect mHz GW events involving supermassive black holes starting from within our galaxy, up to galaxy merger events at high redshifts.
+In Sec.~\ref{subsec_sensi}, we numerically obtain the SRGO sensitivity curve, which shows that an SRGO would be sensitive to the mHz GW regime provided that a minimum observation time (run time of the storage ring) of at least a few hours can be achieved in an SRGO experiment.
+In Sec.~\ref{obs_range}, we find that a typical SRGO would require an effective residual noise lower than $\sim 1$ps to detect astrophysical mHz GW sources.
+At this level of noise, an SRGO could potentially detect mHz GW events involving supermassive black holes starting from within our galaxy, up to galaxy merger events at high redshifts.